 We would like to acknowledge that the land on which we provide care is the traditional territory of the QayQayt and Kwikwetlem First Nations.

-The UBC Emergency Medicine Fraser program is a 5-year training program satisfying the Royal College requirements for Emergency Medicine.
-We accept two residents per year out of the thirteen residents across the UBC program.
+The UBC Emergency Medicine Fraser program is a five-year training program satisfying the Royal College requirements for Emergency Medicine.
+We accept two residents per year out of the 13 residents across the UBC program.
 We are based out of Royal Columbian Hospital (RCH) in New Westminster, BC, with rotations in other Fraser Hospitals such as Surrey Memorial Hospital and Eagle Ridge Hospital.
 Like all residents in the UBC program, our residents also complete rotations at BC Children’s Hospital, Vancouver General Hospital… and pretty much anywhere else they like.